osoekawaitlab/envresolve/docs/adr/0004-stateless-function-based-variable-expansion.md

-# Architecture Decision Record (ADR)

-## Title

-Use Stateless Function for Variable Expansion Core Logic
+# ADR 0004: Use Stateless Function for Variable Expansion Core Logic

 ## Status